PERANA.org

 Granada Perana V8

-The motoring press and the public widely acclaimed this car as an effortless cruiser the smoothest ever Perana.
-When SA Motor tested the the Ghia variant for their December 1974 edition they quoted Basil Green himself as saying: "I think this car is now just about as good as we're going to get it."
+The motoring press and the public widely acclaimed this car as an effortless cruiser and the smoothest ever Perana.
+When SA Motor tested the Ghia variant for their December 1974 edition they quoted Basil Green himself as saying: "I think this car is now just about as good as we're going to get it."
 The car also had amazing performance as the figures in the table on the right show.

 As with other Peranas, the Granada was marketed through Ford dealers in South Africa, but with this car Ford's interest went further.
 A number of Granada Peranas were exported to Europe and America, with one of them being for the personal use of the then Ford President Lee Iacocca.
-Because the Granada Perana was so well engineered, Ford considered producing it in Europe.
+Because the Granada Perana was so well engineered, Ford came close to producing it in Europe.
 Unfortunately this did not happen, probably as a result of the fuel crisis of the middle seventies.

 Unlike other Peranas the Granada was available in a number of standard Ford interior and exterior colours.
 The prototype tested by SA Motor was metallic brown with a black vinyl roof, and a light brown interior.

-External changes to the Granada Perana were very suble with only badges and wheels being different from the standard car.
+External changes to the Granada Perana were very subtle with only badges and wheels being different from the standard car.
 V8 badges were added to the bonnet, boot and behind the front wheel arch.
 Perana badges were also added just below the V8 badge behind the front wheel arch.

 Go to the specifications page for more details.